-- Four preloaded configurations that have been customized for printer setup.
-Refer to page 3-10 for a description of these configurations. - The factory default configuration.
+- Four preloaded configurations that have been customized for printer setup. - The factory default configuration.
 It can be loaded, but it cannot be altered.
-A list of all the parameters and their values begins on page 3-11. - Four configurations that you can customize for unique print job requirements.
+A list of all the parameters and their values begins on page 3-10. - Four configurations that you can customize for unique print job requirements.
 Page 3-18 explains how to create customized configurations.